 Sertoli-Leydig Cell Tumours

 Sertoli-Leydig cell tumours are rare ovarian cancer that produces male hormones, such as testosterone.
 These tumours originate in Sertoli and Leydig cells, which act as support cells.
 While these cells are generally found in male reproductive organs, they can also be found in the ovaries.
 People with this type of tumour may develop secondary male characteristics, such as facial hair growth or a deepened voice, which is known as a process called masculinisation or virilisation.
-Sertoli-Leydig cell tumours are usually slow-growing, and generally have a good prognosis.
+Sertoli-Leydig cell tumours are usually slow-growing, and generally have a good prognosisto predict how a disease/condition may progress and what the outcome might be.

 Treatment